Sobeston/zig.guide/chapter-3.md

 }
 ```

 Upon using the `zig build` command, the executable will appear in the install path.
 Here we have not specified an install path, so the executable will be saved in `./zig-out/bin`.
+A custom install path can be specified using the `override_dest_dir` field in the `Step.Compile` struct.

 # Builder